safetyAI/ChatSafetyAI/README.md

 - bug fix consumption measurement in build_context.R (regulations)
 - bug fix name to url mapping for long documents (regulations, original approach for OSHA)
 - more budget for CSV and PDF file uploads in terms of amount of text taken into account before truncation
-- improved off-topic classifer, to remove false alarms
+- improved off-topic classifer, to reduce false alarms

 ### 05-12-24
 - support for Canada Occupational Health and Safety Regulations (COHSR) for federally regulated companies